General Assembly UX Design Course

 Evaluating The Mission

-A teacher suggested I user test the dual navigation.
+A teacher suggested I user-test the dual navigation.
 Using Maze, I set part of a mission to navigate from Sell to Shop.
-Results show all 11 test-takers clicked on the “Shop with us” button to navigate between the two sites.
-Proving the site’s dual website functionality is easy to navigate.
+Results show that all 11 test-takers clicked on the “Shop with us” button to navigate between the two sites, indicating that the site’s dual website functionality is easy to use.

 Being Seen in Good Light